Timeshares: Is ownership worth the expense?

 There are some great perks to owning a timeshare, but there are plenty of disadvantages too.

 Many people say that even though they had no intention of buying one, they almost changed their minds.
-The sales people are that good.
+The timeshare salesperson and sales pitch are that good.

 Regulations now exist to help protect consumers from high-pressure sales tactics.
 If you buy a timeshare and quickly regret it, you may have options for getting out of the signed contract.

-If you change your mind and decide to cancel during this period, it's imperative to follow the instructions that are in the contract.
-The instructions may be difficult to find in the myriad of paperwork.
-The developer may not honor your decision either.
+If you change your mind and decide to cancel during this period of time, it's imperative to follow the instructions in the contract.
+But know the instructions may be difficult to find in the myriad of paperwork.
+And the timeshare developer may not honor your decision either.

-With all of the cons of owning one, does anyone believe purchasing a timeshare is worth the money?
-Certainly.
+With all of the cons of owning one, does anyone believe purchasing a timeshare is worth it?